jraab/tutorials/rna_seq_pipeline.md

 **BONUS:** The last way to use `bsub`!!!

-So far I’ve demonstrated two of the three ways to use bsub: 1) using it to issue commands all typed out on the prompt, possibly surrounded by quotation marks if you are using a pipe, and 2) using it in interactive mode where you can just type the commands one at a time.
+So far I've demonstrated two of the three ways to use bsub: 1) using it to issue commands all typed out on the prompt, possibly surrounded by quotation marks if you are using a pipe, and 2) using it in interactive mode where you can just type the commands one at a time.

 The last way is where you put all of the commands in a file and have `bsub` execute all of the those commands.
 This is called "submitting a batch" job, because you submit a "batch" of commands all at once.
-"Batch" jobs are useful if you want to do something that is complicated (i.e. takes several steps), but you don’t want to wait until Kure is done processing before you tell it to do something else.
-Making a bunch of bedgraphs is one example - it’s complicated, and you might have 10 different files you want to do it for.
-Wouldn’t it be great if you could submit all 10 jobs at once, and not have to wait for one to complete before submitting the next one?
+"Batch" jobs are useful if you want to do something that is complicated (i.e. takes several steps), but you don't want to wait until Kure is done processing before you tell it to do something else.
+Making a bunch of bedgraphs is one example - it's complicated, and you might have 10 different files you want to do it for.
+Wouldn't it be great if you could submit all 10 jobs at once, and not have to wait for one to complete before submitting the next one?

-Here’s how to do this:
+Here's how to do this:

 First, you have to make a file with the commands you want to run.
 There are lots of ways to make this file.
 Kure has built in text editors (`vi`, `emacs`, `pico`), or you can use an SCP application (like `Cyberduck` on Macs) and edit text files on Kure using `Text Wrangler`.
 Regardless, this what you put in the file: